Halley's Comet (video game): Development and release

 Halley's Comet was designed by Bubble Bobble creator Fukio "MTJ" Mitsuji.
 The music was scored by Hisayoshi Ogura.
 Mitsuji recounted its development process in a 1988 interview with Japanese magazine Beep, stating that the project originated from a conversation the staff had with the then-president of Taito about creating a title based on Halley's Comet.
 Mitsuji regarded the game to be important for him, as it started his development philosophy based on "thrills and pleasures".
 Mitsuji remarked that the PCB used for the title was underpowered and had no hardware-scrolling support, prompting the team to work with effort under severe limitations on making the background look as if it was scrolling.

 Halley's Comet was first released by Taito in Japan in January 1986 and later by Coin-it in North America on April of the same year.
 The game was later ported to Japanese mobile phone platforms such as i-mode and Yahoo Mobile under the title Halley Wars between January 15, 2003 and January 16, 2004 respectively.
-Between 2007 and 2008, the title was also included as part of volume 2 in the Taito Memories II Gekan and Taito Memories II: Eternal Hits compilations for PlayStation 2.
-In 2021, it was re-released for PlayStation Network and Nintendo eShop by Hamster Corporation as part of their Arcade Archives series.
+Between 2007 and 2008, the title was also included as part of volume 2 in the Taito Memories II Gekan and Taito Memories II: Eternal Hits compilations for the PlayStation 2.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2021.